 Phil and Brad develop a bobblehead of their friend, Michael Poll, a long-time manager for Milwaukee Panther athletic teams and Special Olympian.
 All proceeds from the sale of the bobbleheads benefit Special Olympics (www.michaelbobbles.com).

 Phil and Brad, largely based on the amazing experience with the Michael Poll bobbleheads and the desire to pursue something they are passionate about, develop a concept for the National Bobblehead Hall of Fame and Museum.
 Recent University of Wisconsin-Milwaukee graduate, Jessica Listwan, creates the logo.

 National Bobblehead Hall of Fame and Museum announced.

 National Bobblehead Day is established as an official National Observance Day to be celebrated annual each year on January 7th.
 This day is a celebration for all spring-connected head bobbing figurines.

 A 1961-62 New York Yankees Oversized (14") Promotional Nodder sold at auction by for $59,750.
 It was one of only two known in existence.
 According to John Brey of "The Nodder Exchange," this was "the most desirable nodder in the hobby, bar none."
 It's a truth that endures regardless of your personal team affiliation, and it's likely due to the fact that the Bronx Bombers claimed the World Championship during both potential years of production that the uniform was chosen.
 While five or fewer promotional nodders exist for each of the NFL teams of the era, only the Yankees model is believed to have been produced to represent our National Pastime.
 And today, just two of those are known to survive.

-The National Bobblehead Hall of Fame and Museum prepares to open in Summer 2018 at 170 S. 1st St.
+The National Bobblehead Hall of Fame and Museum prepares to open in the Winter at 170 S. 1st St.